davidleger95/whitespace/_posts/2015-12-27-applying-for-internships-research.md

 layout:     posts

 title:      "Applying for Internships (Part 1): Research"
-subtitle:   In this post I am developing and documenting my process for getting the internship I want in Summer 2016.
+description: In this post I am developing and documenting my process for getting the internship I want in Summer 2016.
 author:     David Leger
 readTime:   10
 img:        research.svg